prdatur/phpminer/README.md

 PHPMiner is a nice looking web interface for cgminer in conjunction with a graphiccard.
 If you running your mining machine under Linux or Windows, this is probably the system you want.

+PHPMiner has multi rig support, so you can add all your rig's to PHPMiner and controll them via one interface.

 How does it work?
 ===========
 PHPMiner connects through the API from CGMiner, there you will be able to get the current status of your devices.